-Asset Management – AIM leads the delivery of asset management services that support the strategic planning objectives of the Department of Justice and Regulation.
+Asset Management – AIM leads the delivery of asset management services that support the strategic planning objectives of the Department of Justice and Community Safety.

 Emergency Services Infrastructure Authority (ESIA) – ESIA is responsible for improving the efficient, effective, timely and transparent delivery of built infrastructure projects to support emergency services in the critical work they do in protecting our community.